International healthcare accreditation: Background

-Some other countries have looked towards accessing the services of the major international healthcare accreditation groups based in other countries to assess their healthcare services.
-There are many reasons for this, including cost, a desire to improve healthcare quality for one’s own citizens (good governance is at the basis of all high-quality healthcare), or a desire to market one’s healthcare services to “medical tourists” (see below).
-Some hospitals go for international healthcare accreditation as a de facto form of advertising.
+Other countries have looked towards accessing the services of the major international healthcare accreditation groups based in other countries to assess their healthcare services.
+There are many reasons for this, including cost, a desire to improve healthcare quality for one’s own citizens (good governance is at the basis of all high-quality healthcare), or a desire to market one’s healthcare services to “medical tourists”.
+Some hospitals pursue international healthcare accreditation as a de facto form of advertising.

-In response to this marketing opportunity, some national accreditation groups have expanded their wings internationally, and gone on to survey and accredit hospitals outside of their own national borders.
-When they choose to do this, such groups can be said to be providing "international healthcare accreditation".
+In response to this marketing opportunity, some national accreditation groups have expanded internationally, and gone on to survey and accredit hospitals outside of their own national borders, providing "international healthcare accreditation".